 KeePass is completely free of cost for all users.
 Desktop users have a choice between KeePass Classic and Professional editions.

 - Classic: runs only on Windows Vista through Windows 10.

-- Professional gives many more features, especially in the most needed one: the synchronization of data on all the devices.
-It runs on the same versions of Windows as the Classic version.
+- Professional gives many more features, especially the most needed one: the synchronization of data on all the devices.
+It runs on the same version of Windows as the Classic version.
 The Professional Edition also runs on Mac, Linux, and BSD.
 However, KeePass users on all platforms are required to have the Microsoft .NET framework.
 They can also have the open-source, multi-platform Mono installed as well.

 - Supported Platforms: Windows/Mac desktop, on iOS and Android

 - Browser Extensions: Chrome, Firefox, Safari, and Internet Explorer

 As a password management software, the LogMeOnce suite gives its users so many more features than its competitors.
 As a tool, it can generate strong passwords.
 It also has a password capture and replays feature, which is extremely convenient.

 The best part is that LogMeOnce has a default login process that is passwordless, and this is executed by using smartphone-based authentication.
 We do this because LogMeOnce is one of the best password managers in the market, and it has more features than any other software.

 - Password Manager: manages all your passwords, IDs, and credit card information in one place.

 - Compatible with all your iOS and Android devices, making it easy to be accessible from any device.